United States Army Air Forces: Organization and equipment

-Command structure

 By the end of World War II, the USAAF had created 16 numbered air forces (First through Fifteenth and Twentieth) distributed worldwide to prosecute the war, plus a general air force within the continental United States to support the whole and provide air defense.
 The latter was formally organized as the Continental Air Forces and activated on 15 December 1944, although it did not formally take jurisdiction of its component air forces until the end of the war in Europe.

 Half of the numbered air forces were created de novo as the service expanded during the war.
 Some grew out of earlier commands as the service expanded in size and hierarchy (for example, the V Air Support Command became the Ninth Air Force in April 1942), and higher echelons such as United States Strategic Air Forces (USSTAF) in Europe and U.S. Strategic Air Forces in the Pacific became necessary to control the whole.

-A subordinate organizational tier within the numbered air force, the operational command, was created to segregate units of similar functions (fighters and bombers) for administrative control.
+Within numbered air forces, operational commands were created to divide administrative control of units by function (e.g. fighters and bombers).
 The numbering of the operational command was designated by the Roman numeral of its parent numbered air force.
 For instance, the Eighth Air Force listed the VIII Bomber Command and the VIII Fighter Command as subordinate operational commands.
 Roman numbered commands within numbered air forces also included "support", "base", and other services commands to support the operational units, such as the VIII Air Force Service and VIII Air Force Composite Commands also part of Eighth Air Force during its history.
-The use of Roman-numeral commands was nonstandard within the AAF; the Tenth, Fourteenth, and Fifteenth Air Forces did not field subordinate commands during World War II.
+The Tenth and Fourteenth Air Forces did not field subordinate commands during World War II.
+Fifteenth Air Force organized a temporary, nonstandard, headquarters in August 1944.
+This provisional fighter wing was set up to separate control of its P-38 groups from its P-51 groups.
+This headquarters was referred to as "XV Fighter Command (Provisional)".